Inverse-square law: Gravitation

 If the distribution of matter in each body is spherically symmetric, then the objects can be treated as point masses without approximation, as shown in the shell theorem.
 Otherwise, if we want to calculate the attraction between massive bodies, we need to add all the point-point attraction forces vectorially and the net attraction might not be exact inverse square.
 However, if the separation between the massive bodies is much larger compared to their sizes, then to a good approximation, it is reasonable to treat the masses as a point mass located at the object's center of mass while calculating the gravitational force.

 As the law of gravitation, this law was suggested in 1645 by Ismaël Bullialdus.
 But Bullialdus did not accept Kepler's second and third laws, nor did he appreciate Christiaan Huygens's solution for circular motion (motion in a straight line pulled aside by the central force).
 Indeed, Bullialdus maintained the sun's force was attractive at aphelion and repulsive at perihelion.
 Robert Hooke and Giovanni Alfonso Borelli both expounded gravitation in 1666 as an attractive force.
 Hooke's lecture "On gravity" was at the Royal Society, in London, on 21 March.
 Borelli's "Theory of the Planets" was published later in 1666.
-Hooke's 1670 Gresham lecture explained that gravitation applied to "all celestiall bodys" and added the principles that the gravitating power decreases with distance and that in the absence of any such power bodies move in straight lines.
+Hooke's 1670 Gresham lecture explained that gravitation applied to "all celestial bodies" and added the principles that the gravitating power decreases with distance and that in the absence of any such power bodies move in straight lines.
 By 1679, Hooke thought gravitation had inverse square dependence and communicated this in a letter to Isaac Newton:

 my supposition is that the attraction always is in duplicate proportion to the distance from the center reciprocall.

 Hooke remained bitter about Newton claiming the invention of this principle, even though Newton's 1686 Principia acknowledged that Hooke, along with Wren and Halley, had separately appreciated the inverse square law in the Solar System, as well as giving some credit to Bullialdus.